Jul 2, 2016

 There are a range of emotions - often referred to as the stages of grief - that you might experience with the death of your marriage: Denial, Anger, Ambivalence, Depression, and Acceptance.

-Karen and Carrie will share practices and tools for assisting you in taking care of yourself while grieving including how to appropriately express and release your emotional energy with a sense of safety and permission to do so.
+Learn practices and tools to assist you in taking care of yourself while grieving, including how to appropriately express and release your emotional energy with a sense of safety and permission to do so.
 The healing can begin with these simple practices and tools.

-For more information on Karen or Journey Beyond Divorce visit: www.JourneyBeyondDivorce.com
+For more information Journey Beyond Divorce visit: www.jbddivorcesupport.com.